Who are 1st4Sport Qualifications?

 Can I coach individual triathletes?

-This is only possible if you are a Level 3 trainee or above.
-The coaching remit of a Level 1 and 2 coach is restricted to group sessions; a group coaching session can be described as 3 or more athletes in attendance.
+This is only possible if you are hold a level 3 qualification .
+The coaching remit of a Level 1 and Level 2 coach is restricted to group sessions; a group coaching session can be described as 3 or more athletes in attendance.
+At level 2 you are able to give individual guidance on technique within the club environment.
 The British Triathlon insurance will not cover coaching activities outside of your role at the level at which you are qualified.

 Can I charge for triathlon coaching?